coffee beans

 Tasting Notes: Full-bodied with flavors of bold fruit, chocolate, and nuts

-Important Notes: Grown with the environment in mind, these coffee beans are USDA Organic and Rainforest Alliance certified
+Important Notes: Grown with the environment in mind – USDA Organic and Rainforest Alliance certified

-Garish packaging aside, Java Planet has flavorful coffee that’s both good for the environment and tastes amazing.
+Garish packaging aside, Java Planet has flavorful coffee that’s both good for the environment and your taste buds.
+It’s a good choice if you prefer a richer, more luxurious coffee without moving into very dark or smoky flavors.

-Their Colombian single origin is not only USDA Organic, but it’s also Rainforest Alliance certified.
+Java Planet’s Colombian single-origin is grown with sustainability in mind and carries both USDA Organic and Rainforest Alliance certifications.
 This means the workers are getting fair wages, the farmers are getting a fair price, and the environment is being protected.

-The bold flavor of Colombian coffee works really well in a Chemex, the fuller style can have a very pleasing chocolatey character with reduced bitter notes.
+The bold flavor of Colombian coffee works really well in a Chemex; the fuller style can have a very pleasing chocolatey character with reduced bitter notes.
+It’s particularly well suited for drinkers who want comfort and depth over high acidity or floral notes.

 What to Expect: